SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 For example, if you create a custom class to open a file and write some data to it, you might need to close the file when the class instance is destroyed.

-Class definitions can have at most one destructor method per class.
+Class definitions can have at most one destructor per class.
 The method does not take any parameters, and is called automatically when an instance is destroyed.
 Superclass destructors are automatically inherited by their subclasses, and the superclass destructor is called automatically at the end of a subclass destructor implementation.
 You are not allowed to call ``super.destructor()`` yourself.

-Destructor methods are still able to access the properties of the instance they are called on.
+Destructors are still able to access the properties of the instance they are called on.
 This means that your destructor can modify its behavior based on properties of the current instance, such as discovering the file name of a file that needs to be closed.